eliasmbauer/Rain-World-Rarefaction-Cell-Prop/README.md

 This project is a physical recreation of the Rarefaction Cell from the video game Rain World, an orb like object that can alter the gravity of the character in game.

 #Folder Contents
--A pdf containing the assembly instructions: <setup.pdf>
+A pdf containing the assembly instructions: <setup.pdf>
--An stl file for the chassis to hold all the components, modeled after the in game asset: <Rarefaction_Cell_Chassis.stl>
+An stl file for the chassis to hold all the components, modeled after the in game asset: <Rarefaction_Cell_Chassis.stl>
--A folder containing the gerber files necessary to edit and print the control board, as well as the files necessary for modifications: <Refraction_Cell_Circuit_(Kicad)>
+A folder containing the gerber files necessary to edit and print the control board, as well as the files necessary for modifications: <Refraction_Cell_Circuit_(Kicad)>
--A folder containing firmware for flashing the on board Esp32 <Rarefaction_Cell_Firmware>
+A folder containing firmware for flashing the on board Esp32 <Rarefaction_Cell_Firmware>
--A folder containing all the audio samples and raw audio bytes used in this project <Refraction_Cell_Audio_Bytes>
+A folder containing all the audio samples and raw audio bytes used in this project <Refraction_Cell_Audio_Bytes>